-However, the notifications appearance may vary depending on the browser that you used to subscribe. you have to click on it when a notification appears on your computer screen.
+However, the appearance of the notification may vary depending on the browser that you used to subscribe to. you have to click on it when a notification appears on your computer screen.

 Although this will take you to the confirmation screen, indicating that you have successfully set up OneSignal Web Push notifications for your website.

 Thereafter, return to the configure screen on the OneSignal site and click the ‘Check notification status’ button.

 Now you will see another success message that indicates you have successfully added web push notifications to your WordPress website.

 More WordPress plugins in 2021 to add web push notifications

 Not only this WordPress also has too many plugins that allow you to add the web push notifications in the WordPress site.
 Each & every plugin has its own distinct features and also easy to use.